Filling your car’s gas tank is a constant. You’ll spend plenty of time at the gas pump each year.

 Best For The Frequent Driver

 Chase Freedom ® card: Depending on the time of year, the Chase Freedom ® card is one of the stronger cards when it comes to gas rewards.
-From January through March, you'll earn 5% cash-back on the first $1,500 you charge at gas stations.

 All other purchases made with this card during each quarter generate a cash-back bonus of 1%.
 So you'll still earn cash-back at the pump all year long, just not as much as you'll earn during the first quarter of the year.

 The Chase Freedom ® card comes with a sign-up bonus of $150.
 You will, though, have to charge at least $500 with your card during the first three months after opening your account.

 Chase Freedom ® will usually offer an introductory interest rate of 0% APR on purchases and balance transfers.
 After the introductory rate ends, the interest rate will adjust.

 The Chase Freedom ® card charges no annual fee.

 To get the most out of this card, you’ll need to pay close attention to the bonus categories that change throughout the year.

 If you forget to activate these bonuses, you could lose plenty of cash-back bonus money.